-In the Fall 2014 semester, the Department of Political Science in collaboration with other departments and programs at Northeastern launched a Master of Science in Security and Resilience Studies.
-Utilizing the interdisciplinary expertise of scholars from across Northeastern, this degree offers students the opportunity to explore such material public and international issues as terrorism, homeland security, resiliency, and sustainability.
+In the Fall 2014 semester, the Department of Political Science in collaboration with other departments and programs at Northeastern launched a first of it’s kind Master of Science in Security and Resilience Studies.
+Utilizing the interdisciplinary expertise of scholars from across Northeastern, this degree offers students the opportunity to explore such material in public and international issues as terrorism, homeland security, resiliency, and sustainability.

 The Masters in Security and Resilience Studies trains the next generation of security professionals to face the new challenges of the 21st century.
 A cutting-edge academic program, it provides a unique combination of traditional security studies coursework with training in technical fields such as cybersecurity policy, business sustainability, and urban coastal resilience.
 A combination of analytical and technical coursework is designed to enable students to succeed in security management, policy, and leadership roles in both the public and private sectors.

 In the fall semester, students enroll in several core courses that introduce the key concepts in Security and Resilience Studies.
 The balance of your first two semesters will be spent fulfilling core course requirements and electives in one of the areas of specialization listed above.
 The degree is then completed in the summer term, with an experience with other students in the program and other graduate programs within the department, and by completing a capstone project supervised by Northeastern faculty.

 This brochure will give a brief overview of the exciting new program in the cutting edge field of security and resilience.View the Brochure